intelava/shopAPI/README.md

 # shopAPI
-An API designed for order insert and search
+An API designed for order insert and search.

+Powered by SQLite and SQLAlchemy